LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 These handlers update our audio settings in real-time as the player adjusts the sliders.

 > [!TIP]
 > Notice that for both sliders, we registered a method for the `ValueChangeCompleted` event.
 This is so we can play the UI sound effect only when the player has finished adjusting the slider value.
-If we had instead played the UI sound effect in the `ValueChanged` event, then the UI sound effect would trigger constantly while the slider is being adjusted if they are using a mouse to drag it.
+If we had instead played the UI sound effect in the `ValueChanged` event, then the UI sound effect would trigger constantly while the slider is being adjusted if using a mouse to drag it.

 #### Initializing the UI